porana02/git-demo-test/README.md

 git-demo-test
 =============

+The quick brown fox jumps over the lazy dog.

+Time flies like an arrow.
+Fruit flies like a banana.

 ###Before Training
 1. Download and install github for windows version 2 from https://windows.github.com/
 2. log in with your github credentials and follow any instructions